 Keep'Em Home: A Community Outreach Program

 Since 2005, we've been providing free training/behavior counseling, vaccinations, microchips, general support to pit bull owners and on-site spay/neuter surgeries to dog owners in under served neighborhoods in the SF East Bay.
 In 2013, BADRAP purchased a used spay/neuter van to increase the number of surgeries in under served communities in the east bay.
 Our Keep'em Home project works to help families maintain their bond with their dog(s) during times of crisis.
+Meet some of our clients.

 Enjoy this GALLERY of images from a typical Owner Support event.